Studio Ninja

 Studio Ninja vs HoneyBookCompetitor Comparison

-If you are comparing Studio Ninja vs HoneyBook, you are most likely a photographer deciding between a platform built specifically for your industry and one built for creative service businesses broadly.
+If you are comparing Studio Ninja and HoneyBook, you are most likely a photographer deciding between a platform built specifically for your industry and one built for creative service businesses broadly.
 Both handle contracts, invoicing, and client communication.
 Both get you from inquiry to signed booking.
-But they solve the problem from very different angles -- and the trade-offs matter more than marketing pages let on.
+But they solve the problem from very different angles, and the trade-offs matter more than marketing pages let on.

 Studio Ninja is purpose-built for photographers.
-It speaks photographer language -- jobs, shoots, galleries, questionnaires -- and integrates with tools like Pic-Time, ShootProof, and Pixieset that HoneyBook does not touch.
+It speaks photographer language (jobs, shoots, galleries, questionnaires) and integrates with tools like Pic-Time, ShootProof, and Pixieset that HoneyBook does not touch.
+Studio Ninja was acquired by ImageQuix in December 2023 and now operates under the Captura brand.
 HoneyBook serves a wider audience of freelancers, planners, and creatives with a polished interface, AI features, and a visual CRM pipeline.
 This guide compares both platforms based on current pricing from Studio Ninja and HoneyBook, user reviews from Capterra and G2, and documented feature sets.

 Quick verdict: Studio Ninja vs HoneyBook

-Choose Studio Ninja if you are a photographer who wants a focused booking-to-delivery workflow, gallery integrations with Pic-Time or ShootProof, a branded client portal, appointment booking, global availability, and lower monthly costs.
-All features are included on every plan -- no upselling.
+Choose Studio Ninja if you are a photographer who wants a focused booking-to-delivery workflow, gallery integrations with Pic-Time or ShootProof, a branded client portal, global availability, and lower monthly costs.
+The Pro plan ($27/month) is the sweet spot: 3 users, unlimited jobs, and workflow automation included.

 Choose HoneyBook if you need formal proposals with Smart Files, a visual CRM pipeline, AI-powered tools, and a polished mobile app.
 You are willing to pay more and work within HoneyBook's broader creative-business framework.

-The honest gap: Studio Ninja excels at the photographer booking workflow with a client portal, appointment booking, and gallery integrations -- but lacks formal proposals and AI features.
-HoneyBook offers proposals, AI, and a more polished CRM pipeline but has no gallery integrations, is restricted to the US and Canada, and gates automation behind its $49/month plan.
+The honest gap: Studio Ninja excels at the photographer booking workflow with a client portal, gallery integrations, and Xero + QuickBooks sync, but lacks formal proposals and AI features.
+The Starter plan ($16/month) is limited to 5 active jobs with no automation or online booking.
+HoneyBook offers proposals, AI, and a more polished CRM pipeline but has no gallery integrations, is restricted to the US and Canada, and gates automation behind its $49/month Essentials plan.
 Neither offers real project management or time tracking.

 Booking, contracts, and proposals